theback-space/spine-education-inte/PRD.md

 - **Progression**: Vertebrae selected → Click email → Default email client opens → Pre-filled subject and body with all vertebra info
 - **Success criteria**: Email contains properly formatted text, includes all selected vertebrae, works on mobile and desktop

+### Chiropractic Care Journey Planner
+- **Functionality**: Customizable care plan with three detailed phases (Palliative, Supportive, Preventative) including frequency, duration, descriptions, and patient expectations
+- **Purpose**: Helps practitioners communicate the complete healing journey to clients with clear timelines and what to expect at each stage
+- **Trigger**: Care Journey section displays on page load; practitioners click "Customize Plan" to edit
+- **Progression**: Default plan displays → Click customize → Edit phase details, timing, and expectations → Save → Updated plan persists → Included in PDF export
+- **Success criteria**: Practitioners can adjust session frequency and duration for each phase, add custom phases, edit descriptions of what clients will experience, all changes save to persistent storage and export to PDF

 ## Edge Case Handling
 - **No Selection State**: Info panel hidden, export buttons disabled until vertebrae are selected
 - **Single vs. Multiple Selection**: Panel adapts layout - shows full description for single vertebra, compact list view for multiple